 The idea was the brainchild of Sanjeev Arora, MD, a liver disease specialist and leading social innovator at the University of New Mexico Health Sciences Center in Albuquerque.
 He created Project ECHO as a way to exponentially expand the health care system’s ability to treat patients with complex chronic illnesses.
-Dr. Arora shared his vision with us in this August post.

 In September, the Foundation’s new website made its debut, as did our new and improved blog, and we used it as an opportunity to remind readers just what makes an idea pioneering.

 In November, during “Get Smart about Antibiotics Week,” Ramanan Laxminarayan reminded us that antibiotic resistance continues to be an enduring threat.
 Laxminarayan is the director of The Center for Disease Dynamics, Economics & Policy, a Pioneer grantee that runs Extending the Cure.